Hashdex Staking

 Close question

-Volatility risk: The price of the crypto asset that was staked is subject to volatility risk, which may affect the expected staking reward.
+Volatility Risk: The price of the crypto asset allocated to staking retains the same market risk as any non-staked crypto asset and is subject to price volatility, which can affect the validator's expected reward.

-Network risk: Staking involves supporting the operations of a blockchain network, which may be subject to security and network stability risks.
-If the network faces any security breaches, this may affect the crypto asset's price.
+Network Risk: The staking process involves supporting the operations of a blockchain network, which may be subject to security and stability risks.
+If the network experiences any security breach, this could affect the price of the crypto asset in question.

 Expand question